3 Effective Solutions to Fix ‘Invalid B-tree Node Size’ Error on Mac

 Step 4.
 Lastly, click Run to start the operation.

 After executing the first aid, macOS will look deep into the hard drive and start fixing the error as soon as possible.
+But if you encounter the Disk Utility failed to repair disk error, you can click the link of the article to look for methods: Best Solutions to Fix Disk Utility Failed to Repair This Disk Error on Mac.

 Solution 2: FSCK Command